 Long paragraphs are boring.
 They take a long time to read.
 The authority doesn’t have that much time to read it.
 Rather, they will be annoyed with it.
-So, avoid paragraphs containing above 3 sentences at most.
+So, avoid paragraphs containing 3 sentences at most.
 Use short paragraphs to write your CV.

 9. A Cover:

 Your CV should be inserted into a paper cover and then it should be posted.
 Naked CV is not acceptable in most of the organizations.
-Write your Name, Contact Address and Mailing Address on the cover to help them identifying your CV.
+Write your Name, Contact Address and Mailing Address on the cover to help them identify your CV.

 10. Wrong Order:

 A wrong chronological order of your educational or job history may lead to a bad impression of the authority.
 So, use your latest jobs or educational degrees at the top of the list.
 It will make them happy and they will be able to make their decision more easily.

 Thanks for reading this post about top 10 common CV writing mistakes.

 You can also read more posts about job tips from our educational blog like How to prepare for a job interview success or 5 Tips To Protect Your Examination Certificates Securely